 Buy the best you can with the money that you have.

 Hopefully more of the same – please.
-To keep growing and evolving as we go along with the vision to selling great vintage pieces for a very long time.
-In the short term we will be launching our very own website and maybe one day have a space that hopefully crosses being a studio, cafe, shop and creative hub (fingers crossed).
+To keep growing and evolving as we go along with the vision of selling great vintage pieces for a very long time.
+In the short term, we will be launching our very own website and maybe one day have a space that hopefully crosses being a studio, cafe, shop and creative hub (fingers crossed).

 Q) What was the last book that you read?